VictoriaMetrics/VictoriaMetrics/docs/README.md

 from the allowed size by type.
 If the percentage is below 100%, then no further tuning needed.

 Please note, default cache sizes were carefully adjusted accordingly to the most practical scenarios and workloads.
-Change the defaults only if you understand the implications.
+Change the defaults only if you understand the implications and vmstorage has enough free memory to accommodate the new size.

 To override the default values see command-line flags with `-storage.cacheSize` prefix.
 See the full description of flags [here](#list-of-command-line-flags).